 On-Campus Degree Programs in Biomedical Engineering

-Boston University offers a bachelor of science (BS) in biomedical engineering.
-The program provides students with rigorous training in mathematics, engineering, and basic science.
+Boston University offers a bachelor’s of science (BS) in biomedical engineering.
+The program provides students with rigorous mathematics, engineering, and basic science training.
 Renowned and experienced faculty members teach the program.

-Admission requirements for the program include a completed admission application, high school transcripts, senior year grades, a counselor recommendation and school report form, a teacher evaluation, standardized tests, and English proficiency testing results for international students.
+The program’s admission requirements include a completed admission application, high school transcripts, senior year grades, a counselor recommendation and school report form, a teacher evaluation, standardized tests, and English proficiency testing results for international students.

-Made up of 133 credits, the program is designed to equip students to solve environmental, economic, ethical, social, and legal problems.
-The curriculum includes courses such as general chemistry; an introduction to programming for engineers; an introduction to engineering; computational linear algebra; engineering mechanics; an introduction to engineering design; and probability, statistics, and data sciences for engineering.
+The program comprises 133 credits and is designed to equip students to solve environmental, economic, ethical, social, and legal problems.
+The curriculum includes courses such as general chemistry, an introduction to programming for engineers, an introduction to engineering, computational linear algebra, engineering mechanics, an introduction to engineering design and probability, statistics, and data sciences for engineering.

 The program teaches students how to solve complex engineering problems, communicate clearly with different audiences, conduct appropriate experimentation, and make informed decisions.
-At the end of the program, graduates are prepared to take up careers in the areas of engineering, science, healthcare, and business.
+At the end of the program, graduates are prepared to pursue careers in engineering, science, healthcare, and business.

 Florida International University